pubsubdb/pubsubdb/docs/distributed_orchestration.md

 In this pattern, an **Event** triggers the computational unit, a **Condition** then verifies whether the execution should proceed, and finally, an **Action** is performed if the condition is satisfied.

-Within the scope of a workflow system, these constituents can be interpreted as follows: The **Event** could denote the completion of a preceding task in a workflow; the **Condition** might represent the *successful* completion of that preceding task (or a set of tasks), signifying that the operational preconditions for the next task have been fulfilled; and the **Action** would correspond to the initiation of the subsequent task in the workflow.
+Within the scope of a workflow system, these constituents can be interpreted as follows: The **Event** could denote the completion of a preceding task in a workflow (or of the preceding leg in a multi-leg activity); the **Condition** might represent the *successful* completion of that preceding task (or a set of tasks), signifying that the operational preconditions for the next task have been fulfilled; and the **Action** would correspond to the initiation of the subsequent task (or leg) in the workflow.

 This ECA pattern aligns harmoniously with the distributed, asynchronous nature of event-driven architectures, thereby offering an effective means of managing tasks and their dependencies.
-However, the pattern, in its conventional form, may fall short when confronted with the complexities of long-running business processes, especially those that necessitate human intervention, such as reviews and approvals.
+However, the pattern, in its conventional form, falls short when confronted with the complexities of long-running business processes, especially those that necessitate human intervention, such as reviews and approvals.
 These processes require the data exchange to be duplexed to achieve the flexibility required in handling prolonged or interruptible tasks.

 The following section elaborates on this aspect and introduces a strategy for enabling duplexing to accommodate long-running business processes within the ECA model's constraints.